Sharqascc/nnds/README.md

 PYTHONPATH=. python traffic_analyzer.py --video videos/traffic_video.mp4
 ```

 This runs the end-to-end grid/PET pipeline on a video, computes PET events, and writes them to `outputs/petevents_bev.csv` by default.

-A canonical 30-frame PET events sample derived from the HF demo video is versioned at:
+A canonical 30-frame PET events sample, derived from the HF demo video, is versioned at:

 - `docs/data_samples/petevents_bev_demo.csv`